Uncertain but undeterred: Young Senegalese prepare to vote

 For political canvassers in Senegal, getting voters excited for election day is a hard sell, because no one actually knows when the vote will take place.

 It was originally scheduled for late February, but earlier in the month, President Macky Sall abruptly called it off, and no new date has been set.
-Meanwhile, the major opposition candidate will not be the ballot, a fact that his supporters have spent the better part of a year protesting.
+Meanwhile, the major opposition candidate will not be on the ballot, a fact that his supporters have spent the better part of a year protesting.

 Why We Wrote ThisA story focused on